hubotio/hubot/docs/index.md

 2. Add the package to `external-scripts.json`.
 3. Run `npm home <package-name>` to open a browser window for the homepage of the script, where you can find more information about configuring and installing the script.

 You can also put your own scripts under the `scripts/` directory.
-All scripts placed there are automatically loaded and ready to use with your hubot.
+All scripts (files ending with either `.js` or `.mjs`) placed there are automatically loaded and ready to use with your hubot.
 Read more about customizing hubot by [writing your own scripts](scripting.md).

 ## Adapters